larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 This might be special,
 I'm not sure just exactly what this is.
 (79:00)
-This doesn't really look like logo no.
+This doesn't really look like Logo no.
 It looks like it might be related to that game of life kind of stuff.
 No it's not.